 THE FUN STUFF:

 We really want to thank you for reading this blurb.
-If you decide to participate in our Peer Mentorship program, you will undoubtedly be a wonderful influence on someone’s first year at SFU.
+If you decide to participate in our Peer Mentorship program, we hope that your time as a Peer Mentor is as rewarding as your profound influence on someone’s first BPK year.

 *** Applications for BPK Peer Mentors have re-open.
 Please click the below:

 Please send in your application by May 31st, 2020, 11:59pm**.
 This includes:

 (1) Filling out the above application (web survey), and